Battle Creek Sanitarium: History

-The Sanitarium started on September 5, 1866, as the Western Health Reform Institute.
+In May 1866, Ellen G. White presented the idea to create a health institution based on the newly developing health philosophy of the Seventh Day Adventist Church at the fourth session of the Church's General Conference in Battle Creek.
+The leaders of the church, including Ellen's husband James S. White agreed, and construction began on the Western Health Reform Institute, which would later become the Battle Creek Sanitarium.
+On September 5, 1866, the Institute opened and began accepting patients, at first under Dr. Horatio S. Lay.
 In 1876, Dr. John Harvey Kellogg became the medical superintendent, and his brother, W. K. Kellogg, worked as the bookkeeper.
-As John H. Kellogg put it, they took the word "sanatorium", which then was defined as a health resort for invalid soldiers.
-In his words, "A change of two letters transformed 'sanatorium' to 'sanitarium', and a new word was added to the English language".
-Kellogg stated the number of patients grew from 106 in 1866, to 7,006 patrons during the year 1906.
+As John H. Kellogg put it, they took the word "sanatorium," which was defined back then as a health resort for invalid soldiers.
+In his words, "A change of two letters transformed 'sanatorium' to 'sanitarium,' and a new word was added to the English language."
+Kellogg stated the number of patients grew from 106 in 1866 to 7,006 patrons in 1906.

 In 1878, a new wooden structure known as the "Old Main" was built on the site, going through major redevelopments in 1884 and 1891.
 The Old Main burned down in 1902 and was rebuilt in stone, 5-story high and enlarged.

-In 1928, Battle Creek Sanitarium expanded with a 14-story high-rise with 265 guest rooms, called the "Towers", facing Champion Street.
+In 1928, Battle Creek Sanitarium expanded with a 14-story high-rise with 265 guest rooms, called the "Towers," facing Champion Street.
 The institution went into receivership in 1933, and the Sanitarium started to vacate its main facility.
 In 1942, the U. S. Army purchased the main building and established the Percy Jones General Hospital; the hospital closed permanently in 1953 and one year later became the Battle Creek Federal Center.
 Owned by the Seventh-day Adventists, the Battle Creek Sanitarium continued to operate as a psychiatric facility through the 1970s but closed its doors by the end of the decade.
 In 1986, the radial wings of the main building (the solarium, gymnasium and swimming pool) were razed, and the Sanitarium entered into the final chapter of its history, which formally ended in 1993.
 Medical records have since been microfiched and are now kept by the nearby Fieldstone Center.